Evening and Weekend Appointments Available

 California Misdemeanor Defense Lawyer

-Serving Downey, CA for More Than 35 Years
+Serving Downey, CA for 35+ Years

 Do not be deceived into believing that a misdemeanor, though a lesser charge than a felony, requires little legal representation.
 While the consequences are not as severe as a felony, you still require intelligent legal representation if you aim to achieve the best possible results in your case.